lss717/Grasscutter/README.md

 - Get game version REL4.0.x (If you don't have a 4.0.x client, you can find it here and open any of the links to download it):
 [4.0.x Client-github](https://github.com/JRSKelvin/GenshinRepository/blob/main/Version%204.0.0.md)
 [4.0.x Client-cloud drive](https://www.123pan.com/s/HoqUVv-U7SBA.html)
+- ***UPDATE JAN 12, 2025: YOU CANNOT MIX AND MATCH GAME VERSIONS AND SERVER VERSIONS, PLEASE DOWNLOAD THE CORRECT VERSION OF GRASSCUTTER FOR YOUR VERSION OF THE GAME.***

 - Download the [latest Cultivation version](https://github.com/Grasscutters/Cultivation/releases/latest).
 Use the `.msi` installer.
 - After opening Cultivation (as admin), press the download button in the upper right corner.